 The competitive implication

-The question to ask yourself this week
+The question to ask this week

 From the book